Design, construction, and testing of the PandaX-xT cryogenics system: Conclusion

 \section{Conclusion}

 In this paper, the new cryogenics system prototype based on AL600 GM cryocoolers and $LN_{2}$ coil cooler has been constructed and experimentally investigated.
-The test results show that the prototype can provide a cooling capacity of approximately 1900\,W at 178\,K using two AL600 coldheads, along with an emergency $LN_{2}$ cooling capacity exceeding 1500\,W. The coldheads operate stably at pressures of $212.95\pm0.31$ kPa and $210.61\pm0.35$~kPa, respectively, with each retaining an available cooling capacity greater than 700 W. Furthermore, the system exhibits high reliability and repeatability.
+The test results show that the prototype can provide a cooling capacity of approximately 1900~W at 178~K using two AL600 coldheads, along with an emergency $LN_{2}$ cooling capacity exceeding 1500~W. The coldheads operate stably at pressures of $212.95\pm0.31$~kPa and $210.61\pm0.35$~kPa, respectively, with each retaining an available cooling capacity greater than 650~W. Furthermore, the system exhibits high reliability and repeatability.
 In summary, it can be utilized for the next-generation large liquid xenon detector, PandaX-xT, in the future.

 \acknowledgments This project is supported in part by grants from National Key R\&D Program of China (Nos.
 2023YFA1606200, 2023YFA1606201, 2023YFA1606202), National Science Foundation of China (Nos.
-12090060, 12090061, 12090062, 12305121, U23B2070), and by Office of Science and Technology, Shanghai Municipal Government (grant Nos.
-21TQ1400218, 22JC1410100, 23JC1410200, ZJ2023-ZD-003).
+12090060, 12090061, 12090062, 12305121, U23B2070), Office of Science and Technology, Shanghai Municipal Government (Nos.
+21TQ1400218, 22JC1410100, 23JC1410200, ZJ2023-ZD-003), and the Sichuan Science and Technology Program (Nos.
+2024NSFSC1370).
 We thank for the support by the Fundamental Research Funds for the Central Universities.
 We also thank the sponsorship from the Chinese Academy of Sciences Center for Excellence in Particle Physics (CCEPP), Thomas and Linda Lau Family Foundation, New Cornerstone Science Foundation, Tencent Foundation in China, and Yangyang Development Fund.
 Finally, we thank the CJPL administration and the Yalong River Hydropower Development Company Ltd. for indispensable logistical support and other help.